Vjekoslava Huljić: Artistry and legacy

 Vjekoslava Huljić is considered to be among the ten most performed and most demanded Croatian authors.
 She was also dubbed the "favorite child author".
 In the span of her career, Vjekoslava Huljić has written more than 600 songs, 12 books, and all the songs of 2 musicals.
 The most famous Croatian recording artists whose lyrics she has written include Magazin, Doris Dragović, Jelena Rozga, Petar Grašo, Danijela Martinović, and Oliver Dragojević.
 Some other artists she has written for include Croatian singers Jole, Lorena, Domenica and Tonči Huljić & Madre Badessa Band.
 Huljić revealed that the biggest inspiration she draws is from the ordinary people of Dalmatia, the region where she lives, the Mediterranean lifestyle they have, and other life stories.

 The lyrics of Vjekoslava Huljić's most famous song "Bižuterija", describe the experience of a dissatisfied woman who is left by her partner after having been treated as "bijouterie".
 The lyrics "žena, majka, kraljica" ("a woman, a mother, a queen") which are a part of the chorus became a catchphrase among the public on the Balkans, used to describe a powerful woman who can easily solve her life problems; the line is considered to be her most trademark lyric.
 The phrase gained widespread use among females who used it to support and empower each other.
 Other trademark lyrics she has written include "Bit' će bolje od ponedjeljka" ("It will be better from Monday onwards") from Danijela Martinović's "Život Stati Neće".

+The fable about Čampro she wrote was put on stage and performed in 1996 at Split Puppet Theatre.
+Her other stories about children were also put to screen by Hrvatska radiotelevizija.